kek-Sec/GopherDrop/Readme.md

 1. Open the provided link.
 2. If password-protected, enter the password.
 3. View or copy the secret.
+Download files directly from the UI.

 ---